Updated March 18, 2026

 Unauthorized Sunbed/Tent Setup

-Setting up personal large umbrellas, tents, gazebos, or sunbed structures on public beaches without authorization is prohibited.
-Small personal parasols are generally fine.
+Setting up personal large umbrellas, tents, gazebos, windbreaks, or sunbed structures on public beaches without authorization is prohibited.
+Small personal parasols and beach towels are generally fine, but anything resembling a semi-permanent structure will be removed and fined.
+This protects public beach access and prevents commercial encroachment.

 All public beaches across Ibiza.